-The Ryzen and Core series of CPUs have almost identical performance, with the former being better at multi-tasking while the latter are faster when it comes to single-core tasks.
+The Ryzen and Core series of CPUs have almost similar performance, with the former being better at multi-tasking while the latter are faster when it comes to single-core tasks.
 Ryzen CPUs are, however, more future-proof at the moment since their socket and chipsets were designed to be forward-compatible.

-Choosing ideal hardware for your new gaming PC is not easy by any means, but before settling on a particular model of any piece of hardware, you first need to opt for a brand.
+Choosing ideal hardware for your new gaming PC is never easy by any means, but before settling on a particular model of any piece of hardware, you first need to opt for a brand.

 In the CPU world, the two main players on the market are AMD and Intel, and everyone who has ever pondered the question of which CPU to pick has also asked themselves: “which one is better for gaming?”